javaee/j1-hol/README.md

 During the following Lab, you will use NetBeans 8.2 and GlassFish 5, the open source Java EE reference implementation.
 But you should be able to use any Java EE 8 compatible application server and your preferred IDE.

-Please note that Java EE 8 requires Java SE 8 or +.
+:bulb: Java EE 8 requires Java SE 8 or above.
+For JavaOne, we will use the latest JDK 8 release.

 In the interest of time, NetBeans 8.2 and GlassFish have been installed and configured.